 Answer = $900 loss

 Investors who sell puts don’t always lose money.
-Even if ABC’s market price falls below $75, the seller must lose at least an amount equal to the premium to have an overall loss.
+Even if ABC’s market price falls below $75, the writer won’t have an overall loss until the decline exceeds the premium received.

 Let’s work through another example.